-- A. Perform Initial Treatment / Universal Patient Care Protocol. - B. Assess level of consciousness and blood glucose level by glucometer. - C. Cardiac monitor: Obtain a 12 lead EKG to evaluate the patient for hyperkalemia. - D. Draw labs if time permits. - E. Hypoglycemia Treatment: - 1.
-If patient is awake and oriented with no signs of altered mental status or confusion and simply has a blood glucose reading <60 mg/dl which is abnormal for the patient: Administer 15 gm of oral glucose and recheck blood glucose level. - 2.
+- A. Perform Initial Treatment / Universal Patient Care Protocol. - B. Assess level of consciousness and blood glucose level by glucometer. - C. Cardiac monitor: Obtain a 12 lead EKG and transmit to evaluate the patient for hyperkalemia. - D. Draw labs if time permits. - E. Hypoglycemia Treatment: - If patient is awake and oriented with no signs of altered mental status or confusion and simply has a blood glucose reading <60 mg/dl which is abnormal for the patient: Administer 15 gm of oral glucose and recheck blood glucose level. - 2.
 If patient is malnourished, has HIV/AIDS, receives dialysis, is a known alcoholic, or has other grossly impaired nutritional status, administer:

-Thiamine 100 mg slow IVP over one (1) minute, prior to Dextrose administration, or Thiamine 100 mg IM prior to Glucagon administration - 3.
+Thiamine 100 mg slow IVP over one (1) minute, prior to Oral Glucose,

+Dextrose, or Glucagon administration - 3.
 If blood glucose is < 60 mg/dl, Dextrose 50% in water (D50W) 25 grams IVP may be repeated once after five (5) minutes if patient remains hypoglycemic.